origraph/origraph.js/documentation/ClassesStreamsAndTokens.md

 // Initializing a stream
 const stream = mure.stream({
   root,
-  selector: '[a series of tokens goes here]',
+  selector: 'root', // root would normally be followed by a series of tokens, described in the next section
   functions: {
-    /* ... named functions go here (some tokens refer to functions by name) ... */ },
+    // named functions go here (some tokens refer to functions by name) },
   streams: {
-    /* ... named, connecting streams go here (some tokens refer to other streams by name) ... */ },
+    // named, connecting streams go here (some tokens refer to other streams by name) },
   mode: 'permissive'
   /* Default mode is permissive.
-Errors thrown by tokens are ignored, and the stream continues to attempt to extract items.
-The alternative is 'debug,' where all token errors are thrown, and the stream terminates immediately. */
+Errors thrown by tokens are ignored, and the
-});
+     stream continues to attempt to extract items.
+The alternative is 'debug,' where all token errors are thrown, and the stream terminates immediately. */ });

 // What sampling might look like (would be used by our interactive interface)